AI Use Cases/Healthcare

 Frequently Asked Questions

 AI executive intelligence briefings synthesize real-time data from Epic, Cerner, athenahealth, and claims systems, automatically identifying high-impact operational issues - claims denial clusters, prior authorization bottlenecks, coding accuracy drift - and delivering them to executives in a pre-prioritized summary rather than requiring manual report-pulling across six systems.
-The system applies Healthcare-trained models that understand CMS reporting requirements, payer contract terms, and clinical workflow dependencies, surfacing patterns that would take a revenue cycle analyst 4+ hours to extract manually.
-Executives receive actionable intelligence with root-cause hypotheses and recommended interventions, reducing decision latency from hours to minutes.
+The system applies healthcare-trained models that understand CMS reporting requirements, payer contract terms, and clinical workflow dependencies, so a denial cluster arrives already tied to the payer and code driving it instead of showing up as a generic revenue dip.
+Executives receive actionable intelligence with root-cause hypotheses and recommended interventions, cutting the time between a signal appearing and a decision getting made.

 Yes.
-All data access is logged for audit compliance and Joint Commission accreditation reviews.
-The platform integrates with your existing identity and access management, ensuring only authorized executives view briefings.
+Data handling operates within your HIPAA safeguards, and a signed Business Associate Agreement (BAA) is part of the engagement contract.
+All data access is logged for audit compliance and Joint Commission accreditation reviews, and the platform integrates with your existing identity and access management, so only authorized executives view briefings and PHI stays inside your access controls.

 What is the timeframe to deploy AI executive intelligence briefings?

-Deployment typically spans 10-14 weeks from contract signature to go-live.
-Weeks 1-2 involve data mapping and API integration with your Epic, Cerner, or athenahealth instance.
-Weeks 3-6 focus on model training using your historical claims, prior authorization, and clinical documentation data.
-Weeks 7-10 include user acceptance testing with your revenue cycle and clinical leadership teams.
-Go-live occurs in week 11-12, with most Healthcare clients seeing measurable improvements - faster denial identification, reduced prior authorization cycle time - within 60 days of production deployment.
+Plan for a working system inside the first 100 days.
+Weeks 1-3 are the audit: data mapping and API integration with your Epic, Cerner, or athenahealth instance.
+Weeks 4-10 are the build: model training on your historical claims, prior authorization, and clinical documentation data, followed by user acceptance testing with your revenue cycle and clinical leadership teams.
+Weeks 11-14 are deployment: go-live and production monitoring, with the rollout scoped to show measurable improvements - faster denial identification, reduced prior authorization cycle time - within 60 days of go-live.

 How does the Revenue Institute platform ensure the security and compliance of healthcare data?